penny icon

 Here’s how you apply the Mini Budget Method with the 5 key numbers described earlier.

-These are example numbers – Fill yours in as we go!
+These are example numbers – fill yours in as we go!

 1. take home pay = if you earn about $3k a month, that’s $36k a year